Nazeeefa/Dinoflagellates/analyses/8_featureCounts.md

 ```
 -p If specified, fragments (or templates) will be counted
                       instead of reads.
 Only applicable for
-                      paired-end reads
+                      paired-end reads <br>
 -t Specify feature type in GTF annotation. 'exon' by
                       default.
 Features used for read counting will be
-                      extracted from annotation using the provided value (which, in this case, is exon).
+                      extracted from annotation using the provided value (which, in this case, is exon). <br>
 -g Specify attribute type in GTF annotation. 'gene_id' by
                       default.
 Meta-features used for read counting will be
-                      extracted from annotation using the provided value (again, default 'gene_id' is used)
+                      extracted from annotation using the provided value (again, default 'gene_id' is used) <br>
 -a Name of an annotation file.
-GTF/GFF format by default.
+GTF/GFF format by default. <br>
 -o Name of the output file including read counts.
 A separate
                       file including summary statistics of counting results is
                       also included in the output